mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-This is wrapped with a __serialize_float__ macro for error checking on read.
+This is of course wrapped with a __serialize_float__ macro for error checking:

 <pre>
 #define serialize_float( stream, value )                             \
   do                                                                 \
   {                                                                  \
       if ( !serialize_float_internal( stream, value ) )              \
+      {                                                              \
           return false;                                              \
+      }
   } while (0)
 </pre>

-But sometimes you don't need to transmit a floating point value with full precision.
-You might know for a particular varue its range is [-10.0,+10.0] and an acceptable precision is 0.01.
-How can you compress this value so it uses less bits?
+We can now transmit full precision floating point values over the network.
+But sometimes you don't need full precision.
+For example, positions of other players in an FPS are often quantized to some acceptable resolution before being sent over the network to save bandwidth.

-This can be done by convert that floating point value to an integer value that starts at 0 and finishes at an integer value that represents the floating point number according to the desired precision.
-You send this integer representation over the network and convert it back to a float on the other side.
+Consider a floating point value is the range [0,10] with an acceptable precision of 0.01.
+Multiplying by 1 / 0.01 converts the floating point value to an integer in range [0,1000].
+We can then send this integer value over the network, and convert it back to a float on the other side by multiplying by 0.01.

-Here's how it's done:
+Here's a generalized implementation of this idea:

 <pre>
 template &lt;typename Stream&gt;